 - Hiring, and buying secondhand/vintage – even over sustainable/ethical brands,

 #Trashion takes the #fofffashion and adds the TRue TRends, the fair TRade and the TRansformation.

-The fashion industry, and all that it encompasses, including the impact on society and the environment, didn’t happen overnight – and whilst we do not necessarily need to have an interest in the history of any subject; history of the fashion industry does bare some foundation for our future – of what might be?
+The fashion industry, and all that it encompasses, including the impact on society and the environment, didn’t happen overnight – and whilst we do not necessarily need to have an interest in the history of any subject; history of the fashion industry does create some foundation for our future – of what might be?

 The present situation is that the darker side of consumerism, fashion cycles and all else related to getting garments out there, collectively contribute to a global issue… but like these problems didn’t happen overnight neither can the solutions – it’s a gradual process to essentially undo what us humans have done, did, in thepast… and we are powerless against the history of it – but we can monitor what we are still doing presently at large… and NEWS FLASH – (cue a cliché news jingle in your mind at this point of reading) – it’s a massive issue and the small individual shifts are what will collectively lead to societal solutions and create overall global change.

 For any further information please contact Jordan.